 The Expert notes that the County has policies and has implemented a Safety and Security Assessment Form that facilitate the implementation of this and related requirements.

-The County produced HCA Progress Notes for three (3) cases where incarcerated persons were allowed to retain prosthetics while in custody.
-Additionally, during the incarcerated person interviews, three (3) incarcerated persons reported they were allowed to retain their prosthetic while in custody.
+The County produced an Excel spreadsheet that lists three (3) cases where incarcerated persons were allowed to retain prosthetics while in custody.